-Police constable suspended, transferred for assaulting Ravindra Jadeja’s wife
+Police constable suspended for assaulting Ravindra Jadeja’s wife

-The police constable who allegedly physically assaulted cricketer Ravindra Jadeja’s wife Riva in Jamnagar was suspended and transferred with immediate effect, hours after he was arrested late on Monday night.
+The police constable who allegedly physically assaulted cricketer Ravindra Jadeja’s wife Riva in Jamnagar was suspended with immediate effect, hours after he was arrested late on Monday night.

 Riva was allegedly assaulted by the police constable on Saru Section Road near Jamnagar district police headquarters in Jamnagar city at around 7 pm